Real Time Machine Learning Architecture & Sentiment Analysis

 Architecture Requirements and Big Data Tools Applied

-So here are 5 things that we’d like to consider for implementation in our applications:
+To implement a real time Big data, deep and machine learning architecture, here are 5 things that we’d like to consider for our applications:

 - Guaranteed data processing is saying that we cannot afford to lose any information.